Inside Kigen’s Award-winning Approach to Private Cellular Networks

 - Miniaturised, rugged form factors - ETSI-compliant and utility-ready: We supply SIMs in all standard form factors, and eSIMs in solderable, ETSI-compliant packages for space-constrained, long-life designs - including Miniaturised Form Factor 2 (MFF2) (5×6mm) and the new ultra-compact MFF4 (~2×2mm); delivering major board space savings while maintaining security or reliability.
 Kigen also is a pioneer in iSIM; a previous honouree of the IoT Innovation of the Year award.
 Available eSIM options support extended industrial temperature classes and other environmental properties; aligning with the stringent conditions typical of gas and water deployments.
 Kigen SIMs and eSIMs are also natively integrated by leading smart-meter vendors and industrial edge routers used in mixed public/private deployments.

-With Kigen, enterprises provide private coverage where it counts, extend to the best public networks where it’s efficient, and do both with secure, updatable digital identities.
+With Kigen, enterprises provide private coverage where it counts, extend to the best public networks where it’s efficient, and do both with secure, updateable digital identities.
 The result is higher service continuity, fewer truck rolls, faster restoration, and a standards-based path from legacy SIMs to eSIM-driven automation - delivered at the customer’s pace, with a trusted partner who stays with them through the journey.

 Can you share a real-world example where Kigen’s private cellular solution significantly improved operational efficiency for a customer?

 Through private LTE network and Kigen’s secure eSIM technology, LCRA, the Lower Colorado River Authority, one of Texas’ largest public utilities, is delivering critical water and power services to 68 counties in Texas and across 70,000 square miles.
 LCRA utilises an extensive system for its operations, and shares this with governmental and public safety entities, electric utilities, schools, and other public safety organisations.
-LCRA’s telecoms network can be used for ‘middle-mile and backhaul broadband access,’ - elements it argues can unlock vital public services, particularly in rural parts of the region.
+LCRA’s telecoms network can be used for ‘middle-mile and backhaul broadband access,’ - elements it argues can unlock vital public services; particularly in rural parts of the region.

 The impact is real and tangible - modernisation that brings reliability, efficiency, and flexibility where it’s needed most.